 Legislation, Abuse/Neglect/Dependency - Accused Parents

 N.Y.
 Fam.
 Ct.
 Act § 262(a)(i) and (iv) provide a right to counsel for parents, foster parents, or others with physical custody of the child in child protective hearings, child abuse hearings, or permanency hearings for foster children under Article 10 and Article 10-A of the Family Court Act.
 A 2015 bill extended the right to counsel in abuse/neglect proceedings to non-respondent parents, requires notice to all parents of the right to counsel, and specifies that the right can be waived.
-Those new provisions go into effect on June 18, 2016.
+NY Fam.
+Ct.
+Act § 1022-a.

 See also N.Y.
 Surr.
 Ct.
 Proc.
 Act § 407(1)(a)(i) (providing counsel to respondent in any proceeding concerning guardianship and custody of destitute or dependent children, under § 384-b of the Social Services Law).

 This right to counsel extends to the appeal.
 N.Y.
 Fam.
 Ct.
 Act § 1120(a).

 Where these proceedings take place in the New York Supreme Court, the parties have the same rights to counsel as identified above.
 N.Y.
 Jud.
 Law § 35(8) (providing for fees to be paid to appoint counsel when the supreme court exercises jurisdiction over family court matter "whereby, if such proceedings were pending in family court, such court would be required by [section 262] of the family court act to appoint counsel")